jsm28/c-papers-index/index.md

 * [All revisions of C-documents, reverse-chronological](c-all.html)
 * [C-documents in reverse order by document number](c-num.html)

-## CPUB-documents
+## CPUB-documents and CPUBX-documents

-These documents are versions of the formal standards and related documents that are outputs of the standards process.
+CPUB-documents are versions of the formal standards and related documents that are outputs of the standards process.
 (Typically the final published version of any edition of such a document, and later working drafts, are either unavailable here or are password-protected because of JTC1 rules.)
 Issue logs, where given document numbers, are also CPUB-documents.
-Each document revision has its own auxiliary document series as needed for closely related documents such as a diffmarked version or an editor's report.
+Each CPUB-document number has its own auxiliary document series of CPUBX-documents as needed for closely related documents such as an editor's report (often, but not always, those closely correspond to a particular revision of the CPUB-document).

 The list is intended to be complete for such documents that were previously assigned N-document numbers (although this involves some